 The Wasson Center is a dedicated state-of-the-art facility that utilizes simulation education and technology methodologies to teach and assess health professions learners.

-- Sixteen fully equipped patient exam rooms and a simulation lab with unobtrusive viewing capability
+- Fourteen fully equipped patient exam rooms and a simulation lab with remote and on-site viewing capabilities

-- A computer-supported management system that allows for the administration, analysis and reporting of student performances
+- A Web-based operations management system supports the administration, analysis, and reporting of the learners’ assessments

-- Digital recording capability that allows performances to be streamed securely over the Web
+- Digital recordings allow assessments to be streamed and accessed securely over the Web

 Activities & Simulation

-Together, standardized patients and simulators provide a high-fidelity simulation environment conducive to acquiring the knowledge and skills necessary for excellent, compassionate and safe patient-centered care.
+Together, simulated patients and simulators provide a high-fidelity simulation environment conducive to acquiring the knowledge and skills necessary for excellent, compassionate, collaborative and safe patient-centered care.